To spank or not to spank?

 There is substantial research on spanking that demonstrates any potential benefit of spanking is short term, and that discipline by spanking causes long-term behavior problems in children.

 “Will this be serious or substantial emotional harm?
 No-one, not the child’s parents and not a court, can know until the harm has already been done.
 A court simply does not possess the ability to determine that any spanking event of any child will or will not cause emotional harm.
 It is clear, however, that spanking as a practice is not ‘reasonably related to the legitimate purpose’ of giving children their best chance to be happy and successful.
-Our children would be best off if no one was spanked, and parents were supported in using more effective methods to develop their child’s self-discipline,” said Dr. Boos.
+Our children would be best off if no one was spanked, and parents were supported in using more effective methods to develop their child’s self-discipline,” Dr. Boos said.

 The Baystate child abuse expert noted if the court wishes to set a bar, it should be a clear one.

 “Spanking could be made illegal, as it is in many European countries.
 Spanking could be legal on certain parts of the body, with certain implements, say spanking on the buttocks with an open hand.
 Spanking could be legal, so long as it does not leave a bruise, abrasion, laceration, or internal injuries.
-But to define permissible spanking in vague terms that rest on concepts that vary across cultures is to set no bar at all,” said Dr. Boos.
+But to define permissible spanking in vague terms that rest on concepts that vary across cultures is to set no bar at all,” Dr. Boos said.

 “We are uncomfortable as a society with many aspects of parenting, including spanking.
 We are also uncomfortable with government intrusion into the private world of families.
 But children are not their parent’s property, and society has an interest in seeing that our future citizens are prepared to be the best that they can be.
 While the ruling does make it clear that spanking is not illegal in Massachusetts, my experience indicates this was already understood.
 Unfortunately, the ruling does not create a clear line between permissible spanking and criminal abuse.
 As a physician who works with families to manage their child’s behavior, and works with courts to determine if a child has been abused, I do not see how this ruling will help the judges, Department of Children and Families workers, clinicians, or families who care for the state’s children,” he added.